-In March, the UFC extended their five-year deal with ESPN to a total of seven years, indicating that the start of the UFC x ESPN relationship has been more successful than either company may have anticipated.
-With that announcement, Dana White also declared that ESPN+ will be the new, exclusive home of all UFC pay-per-view (PPV) events in the United States and that the promotion would be moving on from traditional distribution methods for consumers immediately.
+In March, the UFC announced that ESPN+ would become the new, exclusive home of all UFC pay-per-view (PPV) events in the United States and that the promotion would immediately move on from traditional distribution methods for consumers.

 The transition was incredibly fast and was completed in time for UFC 236 on April 13.
 The event, headlined by Max Holloway and Dustin Poirier, was the first-ever UFC PPV that would be exclusively available to consumers via the ESPN+ streaming service.
 Fans now require an ESPN+ subscription if they wish to order and watch any UFC PPV event going forward.